Epidemic outbreaks in structured host populations: Some basic concepts

 Further, let $M^b(\Omega)$ be the Banach space of bounded measurable functions with the supremum norm, $\|\cdot\|_\infty$, and $M^b_+(\Omega)$ be the closed order cone of nonnegative functions.
 The final sizes $w$ and $w^\circ$ are elements of $M^b_+(\Omega)$.

 Now, $\kappa$ is a {\it measure kernel} \cite{Thi19}\cite[Sec.13.2]{Thi24} if

 Measure kernels are considered for a uniform treatment of the initial-value problem version of the model in \cite{BoDI1} and of some special cases of \cite[Sec.3]{Thi77}.
-Notice that both frameworks allow the consideration of continuous and discrete population structure.
+Notice that both the frameworks in \cite{BoDI1} and in \cite{Thi77} allow the consideration of continuous and discrete population structure.
 We will show (Section \ref{sec:final-size}) that the final size $w$ defined by (\ref{eq:final-size-intro}) is the minimal solution of (\ref{eq:final-size-eq-intro}), given as the pointwise limit $w = \lim_{n \to \infty} w_n$ of the recursion

 By induction, $(w_n)$ is a increasing sequence of functions in $M^b_+(\Omega)$.
 Cf. \cite[Sec.3]{Thi77}.